What is Exception Report: A Comprehensive Guide

 - Set Parameters: Businesses set rules or limits for what’s normal.

-- Track Data: Exception reports constantly check the data to spot anything that doesn’t match the rules.
+- Track Data: It constantly checks the data to spot anything that doesn’t match the rules.

-- Trigger Alerts: When something goes wrong, an exception report alerts managers or teams to look into the issue.
+- Trigger Alerts: When something goes wrong, an alerts managers or teams to look into the issue.

 For example, in a warehouse, if too many products are being returned, a real-time exception report could help managers find out why and take quick action.